trekhleb/links-detector/articles/printed_links_detection/printed_links_detection.md

     └── model.json
 ```

-Finally, we have the model that is able to detect `https://` prefixes for us and it is saved in JavaScript-understandable format.
+Finally, we have the model that is able to detect `https://` prefixes for us, and it is saved in JavaScript-understandable format.

 Let's check the model size to see if it is light enough to be loaded completely to the client-side: